 - 1 tablespoon cornstarch

-- Heat oven to 350ºF.
-Grease bottom and sides of loaf pan with oil.
+- Preheat your oven to 350ºF.
+Grease the bottom and sides of an 8-inch loaf pan or pie pan.

-- Pour mixture into prepared pan and bake until set in the center, about 1 hour.
+- Bake until the bread pudding is set in the center, about 1 hour.
 A toothpick inserted into the middle should pull out cleanly.

-- To serve, slice dairy-free bread pudding into 1 inch thick slices and top with sauce and dairy-free whipped cream, if desired.
+- To serve, slice the dairy-free bread pudding and top with sauce and dairy-free whipped cream, if desired.